Best Things to do in Dingle

 Our guests rave about and we highly recommend taking to the water for a unique Eco Tour / Sea Safari experience along the breathtaking coastline of Dingle Bay.
 It is a memorable experience.
 You will take in the caves, cliffs, various rock formations, and hear some local history as you make your way for a close up view of the Great Blasket Islands.

 Make sure to keep your eyes peeled throughout the trip.
 The waters around the Blasket Islands are a haven for marine mammals and birds.
-Sightings are obviously subject to seasonal fluctuations but it is not uncommon to be greeted along the way by Dolphins, Seals, Whales (Minky, Humpback, Fin, Killer / Orca), Basking Sharks, Puffins (March – July) and other marine life.
+Sightings are obviously subject to seasonal fluctuations but it is not uncommon to spot Dolphins, Seals, Whales (Minky, Humpback, Fin, Killer / Orca), Basking Sharks, Puffins (March – July) and other marine life.

 No. 5: Experience some of Ireland's Best Walking & Hiking Trails